BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/functionalresponse.md

 ## Linear response

-!!! warning
-    The linear response is not implemented yet.

 The linear response states that the consumption rate of the consumer is proportional to the biomass of the resource.
 Such an assumption is biologically wrong for large resource biomass,